FarhatBuet14/Classifying-stages-in-the-gonotrophic-cycle-of-mosquitoes/README.md

 python train.py --name EfficientNetB0 --ep 500 --batch 16
 ~~~~

+#### * Pretrained models

+Get all the pretrained models from [here](https://drive.google.com/drive/folders/16HtdoMFrDejoFo8WATZ5xa3gGaRWAxMb?usp=sharing).
+Place the *models* folder in the current directory.
+It has subfolders with the four AI architectures names (ConvNeXtTiny, EfficientNetB0, MobileNetV2, ResNet50) which have been used to train the dataset.
+Each subfolder contains a *.h5* file, storing the model architecture with the weights and parameters.
+Loading these pretrained models, all the test results and Grad-CAMs can be re-genrated.

 #### * Test an Image and Generate Grad-CAM

-To test a trained model with an image, place the test image in the current folder, rename the image to *test_image.jpg*, put the model directory link to the *model* variable in *test_image.py* file and then run *test_image.py* file.
+To test a trained model with an image, place the test image in the current folder, rename the image to *test_image.jpg*, put the model directory link (we have provided our pretrained models which can be loaded here) to the *model* variable in *test_image.py* file and then run *test_image.py* file.
 ~~~~{.python}
 python test_image.py
 ~~~~